InnerSourceCommons/InnerSourceLearningPath/contributor/05-benefits-of-contribution.md

 ### Team level motivation

-Rememember that annoying but that's suddenly fixed upstream?
+Rememember that annoying bug that's suddenly fixed upstream?
 Why should your team spend the extra effort to contribute that fix to the upstream project?

-For one it means that maintenance cost and time suddenly is with the upstream
-project: For every new release it's on them instead of on your team to make it work with your modifications and requirements.
+For one it means that maintenance cost and time suddenly is with the upstream project.
+For every new release it's on them instead of on your team to make it work with your modifications and requirements.

-Having team members work as active contributors in projects your team depends on means that likely they will get to have a say in project direction and timelines which can be benefitial for your team as well.
+Having team members work as active contributors in projects your team depends on means that likely they will get to have a say in project direction and timelines, which can be beneficial for your team.

 ### Company movtivation

 Remember that functionality that's specific to your company's domain - but that is maintained in mutiple implementations across the entire company?
-What if there were a way to avoid a dozen buggy implementations, merge them into a shared asset - however with a development process attached that avoids the usual drain of energy that central dependencies bring to the table?
+What if there were a way to avoid a dozen buggy implementations and merge them into a shared asset with a development process attached that avoids the usual drain of energy that central dependencies bring to the table?
 Many open source projects are being used by a huge number of players - some of which participate in their design and development.
 Encouraging cross team collarboration in Inner